Bengt Ahlfors: Early life and education

-Ahlfors was born in Helsinki, Finland on 28 December 1937.
-He studied Swedish literature, Nordic languages, and political science at the University of Helsinki.
-He initially worked as a journalist and critic for Hufvudstadsbladet and Nya Pressen, as well as working in radio and television, before graduating with a degree in philosophy in 1967.
+Ahlfors was born in Helsinki, Finland on 28 December 1937, to Ejnar Richard Ahlfors and Syster Margareta Reipsar.
+After graduating from the Nya svenska läroverket in 1957, he studied Swedish literature, Nordic languages, and political science at the University of Helsinki.
+He initially worked as a journalist and critic for Hufvudstadsbladet and as a theatre critic for Nya Pressen from 1959 to 1962, as well as working in radio and television, before graduating with a degree in philosophy in 1967.

 Theatre career

 Ahlfors was first exposed to theatre in December 1943, when he saw the play Fågel Blå at Helsinki's Swedish Theatre.
 He said that, as a result of the experience, "stepped into the fairy tale and actually I have never stepped out".

 Career at the Lilla Teatern

 By the time of Ahlfors's graduation in 1967, he had already made his theatrical debut with the musical play I våras in 1963, which he created together with his friend Frej Lindqvist.
-The play ran at the Lilla Teatern theater.
+The play ran at the Lilla Teatern theater, where he also worked as a theatre director from 1963 to 1965.
+From 1965 to 1966, he served as secretary of the Finland-Swedish Playwrights' Association.
+In 1968, Ahlfors received the State Prize for Playwrights, along with collaborators Claes Andersson and Johan Bargum.

 After graduation, Ahlfors was hired as the director of the Lilla Teatern, where he remained until 1970.
-During his three years there, he directed plays about the Soviet invasion of Czechoslovakia, the regime of the Greek Colonels, and also an adaptation of Jules Verne's Around the World in 80 Days, which was åroduced in many theatres in Europe and USA.
+During his three years there, he directed plays about the Soviet invasion of Czechoslovakia (including his 1968 play Tjeckoslovakien), the regime of the Greek Colonels, and also a 1970 an adaptation of Jules Verne's Around the World in 80 Days titled Jorden runt på 80 dagar, which was åroduced in many theatres in Europe and USA.